A Cubical Language for Bishop Sets: Introduction

-The elimination rule above is known as \emph{equality reflection}, and is characteristic of extensional versions of type theory \cite{martin-lof:1984}.
+The elimination rule above is known as \emph{equality reflection}, and is characteristic of extensional versions of type theory~\cite{martin-lof:1984}.
 Reflection immediately endows $\CTyEq{A}{a}{a'}$ with many desirable properties: it is automatically a congruence, admits coercion (via conversion), and enjoys \emph{uniqueness of identity proofs} (UIP, that any two elements of $\CTyEq{A}{a}{a'}$ are equal).

-Unfortunately, because propositional equality is undecidable, equality reflection causes all the judgments of type theory to become undecidable; worse, as hinted previously, even the ``definitional fragment'' of the resulting judgmental equality can no longer be automated, because $\beta$-reduction of open terms may diverge. \footnote{If, on the other hand, one omits $\beta$-equivalence from judgmental equality, it is possible to retain decidability of judgments in a dependently-typed language with divergent terms, as in the \textsc{Zombie} language \cite{szoeberg-weirich:2015}.} Therefore, proof assistants for extensional type theories cannot support type checking, and rely instead on tactic-based construction of typing derivations.
+Unfortunately, because propositional equality is undecidable, equality reflection ensures that it is undecidable whether a judgment of the theory holds; worse, as hinted previously, even the ``definitional fragment'' of the resulting judgmental equality can no longer be automated, because $\beta$-reduction of open terms may diverge. \footnote{If, on the other hand, one omits $\beta$-equivalence from judgmental equality, it is possible to retain decidability of judgments in a dependently-typed language with divergent terms, as in the \textsc{Zombie} language~\cite{szoeberg-weirich:2015}.} Therefore, proof assistants for extensional type theories cannot support type checking, and rely instead on tactic-based construction of typing derivations.

-One exemplar of this approach is the Nuprl proof assistant \cite{constable:1986} along with its descendants, including MetaPRL \cite{hickey:2001} and RedPRL \cite{redprl:2018:lfmtp}.
-These type theories are designed as ``windows on the truth'' of a single intended semantics inspired by Martin-L\"of's computational meaning explanations, interpreting types as partial equivalence relations over untyped terms \cite{martin-lof:1979,allen:1987:thesis}.
-Nuprl-family proof assistants employ a host of reasoning principles not validated by other models of type theory, including intuitionistic continuity principles \cite{rahli-bickford:2016}, computational phenomena such as exceptions and partiality \cite{crary:1998}, and ``direct computation'' rules which use untyped rewrites to establish well-formedness subgoals.
+One exemplar of this approach is the Nuprl proof assistant~\cite{constable:1986} along with its descendants, including MetaPRL~\cite{hickey:2001} and RedPRL~\cite{redprl:2018:lfmtp}.
+These type theories are designed as ``windows on the truth'' of a single intended semantics inspired by Martin-L\"of's computational meaning explanations, interpreting types as partial equivalence relations over untyped terms~\cite{martin-lof:1979,allen:1987:thesis}.
+Nuprl-family proof assistants employ a host of reasoning principles not validated by other models of type theory, including intuitionistic continuity principles~\cite{rahli-bickford:2016}, computational phenomena such as exceptions and partiality~\cite{crary:1998}, and ``direct computation'' rules which use untyped rewrites to establish well-formedness subgoals.

 As a consequence of its fundamentally untyped nature, formalizing a theorem in Nuprl does not imply the correctness of the corresponding theorem in standard classical mathematics (the global mathematics of constant or discrete sets), nor even in most forms of constructive mathematics (the local mathematics of variable and cohesive sets).
 It is worth noting that the problem is \emph{not} located in the presence of anti-classical principles (which are interpretable in logic over a variety of topoi), and rather arises from the commitment to untyped ontology.